orangeduck/Cello-Website/pages/learn-quickstart.md

     var Color = Cello(Color);

-To let us use `get` and `set` on our `Image` type we have to implement a type class just like we did for the constructor and destructor.
+To let us use `get` and `set` on our `Image` type we have to implement a type class called `Get`.
+Here are some functions that match the signature of the `Get` class.
 The `cast` function does runtime type checking to assert that the pointer passed in is of the given type.
 This allows us to safely cast to `struct Point*` and `struct Color*` for those arguments so we can use their members directly.